Itsmeshreyas/Expense-Splitter/README.md

  4.RECENT-ACTIVITY - All past expenses and settlements are    organized and shown at one place.

-## Used Technologies
+## Technologies Used
--	Back-end: Spring , JPA / Hibernate
+-	Back-end: Spring Boot , JPA / Hibernate ,REST API
 -	Front-end: TypeScript, React.js, Redux Toolkit
--	REST API
 -	Server Build: Maven
 -	Client Build: npm

 ## Installation
-  - Make use of cloned project folder on machine.
+  - Clone This Repository on your Local Machine.
-  - Make new Environment to run the project.
+  - Create new Environment to run the project.

-    **Frontend will be manage in vscode Tool.**
+    **Frontend will be managed in vscode IDE.**
      - create new React project.
        npx create-react-app ExpenseSplitterApp
      - install node modules use below command npm install
      - copy the files from respective folder from clone folder to new environment project folders.
      - install the required dependancies as follows.
     "@emotion/react": "^11.10.4",
     "@mui/icons-material": "^5.10.3",
     "@testing-library/jest-dom": "^5.16.5",
     "@testing-library/react": "^13.4.0",